bajolly/kafkademo/README.md

     ```sh
     kafka-server-start.sh ~/kafka_2.13-3.9.0/config/server.properties
     ```
-5. **Start Required Services** The Demo Project expects ChromaDB and Postgres to be running.
-Start those services in docker by running
+5. **Start Required Services** The Demo Project expects ChromaDB to be running.
+Start the service in docker by running
     ```sh
     docker compose up
     ```